-- Q: Is the textbook "required?" - A: Most students will need to study the textbook to learn the topics in this course.
-In fact, many would also benefit from studying the alternate textbooks as well. - Q: When/where are office hours? - A: The instructor will post office hours on Piazza the first or second week of the semester (it takes us some time to rearrange meeting schedules each semester).
+- Q: Is the textbook "required?"

+A: Studying the textbook is an expected learning activity for this course.

+- Q: When/where are office hours?

+A: The instructor will post office hours on Ed Discussion the first or second week of the semester (it takes us some time to rearrange meeting schedules each semester).
 Instructor office hours are in the instructor's office (BB280H) and/or on Zoom.
-TA office hours will be posted and/or on Zoom. - Q: What's on the exam? - A: Exam questions will be similar to homework assignments and in-class activities.
+TA office hours will be posted and/or on Zoom.

+• Q: What's on the exam?

+A: Exam questions will be similar to homework assignments and in-class activities.
 Exams will focus on evaluating understanding, application, and synthesis of the course topics (i.e., the upper levels of Bloom's taxonomy).
 Questions will not focus on memorization, but one must know the key definitions and concepts to apply them.
 For the midterm, all topics covered up to the exam may be included.
 The final will be cumulative but will focus on topics covered after the midterm.
+The instructor will post a specific list of topics after preparing each exam, typically about a week before the exam date (in past semesters, the topic list included 80-90% of the lecture material).

+• Q: When is the midterm?

+A: Please see the tentative schedule in this document for an approximate time.
+The instructor will announce firm details about the midterm closer to the date and will post the details on Ed Discussion.

+- Q: When/where is the final exam?
+A: The registrar schedules all final exams.
+Please see the registrar's website. - Q: The syllabus says that Linux is the supported platform for course projects, but can I use macOS?
+A: MacOS does provide some unix-like features, but it also does some things differently.
+If you encounter a mac-specific problem, the instructor and TAs won't be able help.
+In other words, it might work just fine, but if it doesn't, you'll have to figure it out yourself. - Q: Which Linux distribution and version is best?

+A: Debian and Ubuntu (which is based on Debian) are good choices for distributions and have easy and robust package managers.
+Debian "Stable" and Ubuntu "Long-term Support (LTS)" versions will have the most thorough testing and least likelihood of encountering problems.

-The instructor will post a specific list of topics after preparing each exam, typically about a week before the exam date (in past semesters, the topic list included 80-90% of the lecture material). - Q: When is the midterm? - A: Please see the tentative schedule in this document for an approximate time.
-The instructor will announce firm details about the midterm closer to the date and will post the details on Piazza. - Q: When/where is the final exam? - A: The registrar schedules all final exams.
-Please see the registrar's website. - Q: Debug my code for me. - A: The instructor and TAs are here to help you with projects but typically cannot do the job of debugging for you.
-Plus, learning how to debug your own code is an absolutely necessary skill. - Q: What's my grade? - A: The exact answer is unknowable until the end of the semester.
-For an approximate answer, see section 3 and compare your scores to the class distribution, which will typically be posted on Piazza for major assignments.
-Historical score distributions and grade cutoffs are listed in Appendix B.
+• Q: Debug my code for me.

+A: The instructor and TAs are here to help you with projects but typically cannot do the job of debugging for you.
+Plus, learning how to debug your own code is an absolutely necessary skill.

+• Q: What's my grade?

+A: The exact answer is unknowable until the end of the semester.
+For an approximate answer, see section 3 and compare your scores to the class distribution, which will typically be posted on Ed Discussion for major assignments.
+Historical score and grade statistics are listed in Appendix B.